 David & Goliath is a creative agency headquartered in Los Angeles.
 Although primarily focused on planning-based traditional advertising, it also offers a selection of additional services including digital and commercial production, to serve its single biggest client, Kia Motors.
 The agency was originally formed around that account in 1999 by partners David Angelo and Skip Sullivan, who had previously worked together at Saatchi's Team One agency on the Lexus account.
 Since then, Kia's billings have increased dramatically, reflecting the brand's growing success in the US.
 David & Goliath successfully defended a review of the $270m account in 2004.
 It has worked hard to bolt on other accounts, but Kia continues to dominate billings.
 Skip Sullivan left the business in 2005 to pursue a career outside advertising.
 Angelo remains chairman, with Brian Dunbar as president.
 CCO Colin Jeffery left the agency in 2016 to start his own business and was replaced by Bobby Pearce.
 AdAge estimated revenues of $45m in 2016.
 At the end of 2017, D&G finally surrendered its independence with an agreement to be acquired by Innocean, the global inhouse advertising network owned by Hyundai Kia Group.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
+Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does David & Goliath handle?
 Find out more from the Adbrands Account Assignments database